nextcloud/documentation/developer_manual/digging_deeper/reference.rst

 In this example, the "files" Smart Picker provider does not support any unified search provider but the "github-issue-pr" one supports 2 of them and the "openstreetmap-point" support one.

-Use the unified search API
+Use the Unified Search API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+`More details on the Unified Search <https://docs.nextcloud.com/server/stable/developer_manual/digging_deeper/search.html>`_

 Here is how to search using the Unified Search OCS API: